-Contributions are for you to get a sense of what it's like to contribute to an open source project (getting used to the GitHub workflow, interacting with other contributors, etc.) and for us to see a sample of your work/skills.
-If we are impressed by your contributions, we are more likely to select you as an work program contributor.
+Contributions are for you to get a sense of what it is like to contribute to an open source project (getting used to the GitHub workflow, interacting with other contributors, etc.) and for us to see a sample of your work/skills.
+If we are impressed by your contributions, we are more likely to select you as a work program contributor.

 Please read our Contributing Code page for information on how to contribute.
 You can contribute to any Creative Commons repository, although it's better if you demonstrate skills related to the project you are applying for.
 Also, check your project's description for more specific contribution guidelines (not all of them will have them).

 If you're applying via Outreachy, remember to record your contribution via the Outreachy website!
-You can record contributions even if you have not yet received feedback on them or if they have not been merged – our mentors are busy so we can be slow to provide feedback.
+You can record contributions even if you have not yet received feedback on them or if they have not been merged--our project leads are busy so they can not always provide immediate feedback.